Musical Theatre Summer CampOverview

-Summer Skills Courses do not require an audition and are full of exciting activities and inspirational training that build confidence, teamwork and self-esteem as well as providing the essential skills for the performing arts.
+Summer Camp does not require an audition and is full of exciting activities and inspirational training that build confidence, teamwork and self-esteem as well as providing the essential skills for the performing arts.
 As one of the UK's leading national youth theatres, YMT maintains the highest standards of tutoring, training and direction with each course being delivered by professional practitioners who have a wealth of experience in the theatre industry including the West End, National Theatre, the RSC, Edinburgh Festival, National Tours and Fringe Theatre.

 Uniquely, YMT's courses are externally assessed by Trinity College London with all performers awarded a Grade 6 Certificate in Musical Theatre in Production (equivalent to working at GCSE A-C or AS Level).
-YMT's Skills Courses can also contribute to your Arts Award (Bronze or Silver) and Duke of Edinburgh Award.
+YMT's Summer Camp can also contribute to your Arts Award (Bronze or Silver) and Duke of Edinburgh Award.

-YMT's Summer Skills Courses give young people the opportunity to:
+YMT's Summer Camps give young people the opportunity to:

 - Create and perform a brand new musical